iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.13/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.nv.dhhs.en 1 reviews"/>
 </p>

+> Covid is the biggest scam ever perpetuated against the human race.
+It's being used as an excuse to usher in an era of complete and total government control where the rich own everything and you own nothing and have no rights.
+WAKE UP BEFORE IT'S TOO LATE!!!<br> :date: __2021-01-29 02:51:23__

 > App is totally worthless<br> :date: __2021-01-13 18:46:30__

 > Says no exposure even though I was exposed.
 App is pointless.<br> :date: __2021-01-10 16:25:27__